fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 }
 ```

-The `yield` keyword is used to signify that each element is yielded as the resulting sequence is iterated, but strictly speaking there are two steps going on here:
+The `yield` keyword is used to signify that each element is yielded as the resulting sequence is iterated, but strictly speaking there are two steps taking place here:

 1. `yield` takes the value on the left and wraps it up in the appropriate context by calling the `Yield` method on the builder.
 2. The sequencing of the expressions by placing them each on a new line (or by separating them with a `;`) results in the expressions being tied together via nested calls to `Combine` on the builder.

 > As an aside, `return` desugars to a call to `Return` on the builder, just as is the case for `yield`.
 In fact, the two generally have the same type signature and do the same thing, the difference being that `yield` is used to emphasise this idea of logically appending to a sequence.

-A builder with `Bind`, `Yield` and `Combine` (and the addition of `Zero` for handling the "empty" case) defines a [monad plus](https://hackage.haskell.org/package/monadplus/docs/Control-Monad-Plus.html) instance.
-In other words, something that simultaneously carries a context (a monad) and allows the combining or appending of values (a [monoid](https://en.wikipedia.org/wiki/Monoid))).

-We can define [a similar construct for applicatives](https://en.wikibooks.org/wiki/Haskell/Alternative_and_MonadPlus), so it would make sense to support `Combine` (and therefore `yield`, or a more aptly named custom keyword) for our applicative CEs.
-One motivation for this might be the command line argument parser example from earlier, where alternatives via `Combine` allow parsing discriminated unions in a way that translates to something akin to "try this case, else try this case, else try this case, ...".

 One might assume that the syntax could be extended to something such as: